LEARNAcademy/syllabus/js_beginning/js_spread_operator.md

 -->> "hello y'all what's up doc"
 ```

-For another example look at <a href="https://github.com/bravo-2018/daily_challenges/blob/master/March-28/dedupe/dedupe.js">this </a> deduping function challenge refactored to make use of spread syntax.
+For another example look at <a href="https://github.com/bravo-2018/daily_challenges/blob/master/March-28/dedupe/dedupe.js" target="_blank">this </a> deduping function challenge refactored to make use of spread syntax.

 ## Challenges